Extiri/ExtiriAPI-Swift/README.md

-# BackendMiddleware
+# ExtiriAPI

-A library for interacting with CodeMenu backend.
+A Swift client library for interacting with Extiri API.